bart-the-simpson/SOCurriculum/outline.md

 # Outline for School Outreach Program

 * Each day is ~90 minutes
-* *italicized text* means a question that you can turn and ask the students
+* *italicized text* means a question that you can turn and ask the students.
+Rhetorical questions generally are not italicized
 * **bold** is for important vocabulary or an action you take

 ## Initial setup